-Mississippi's Plan for Nutrient Criteria Development was submitted to EPA Region IV in February 6, 2004 and was revised in 2007.
-The purpose of this plan was to provide EPA with a better understanding of Mississippi's approach to nutrient criteria development.
-The focus of this strategy will be to develop nutrient criteria based primarily on the linkage between nutrient concentrations and impairment of designated uses.

-Conceptually, three forms of nutrient criteria are defined and include: 1) causal and/or response variables expressed as numerical concentrations and/or mass quantities or loadings; 2) causal and/or response variables expressed as narrative statements with a translator mechanism to derive or calculate numerical concentrations and/or mass quantities or loadings; and 3) causal and/or response variables expressed as narrative statements only.
-Within this concept, the causative variables will include phosphorus and nitrogen and response variables, chlorophyll a and turbidity.
-While Mississippi may derive criteria based upon a reference condition approach, this approach has its limitations in that it does not provide a definite link between nutrient concentrations and impairment.
+Mississippi's Plan for Nutrient Criteria Development was submitted to EPA Region IV in February 6, 2004 and was revised in July 2007.
+The purpose of this plan was to provide EPA with a better understanding of Mississippi's approach to numeric nutrient criteria The focus of this strategy will be to develop nutrient criteria based primarily on the linkage between nutrient concentrations and the impairment of designated uses.
+Conceptually, three forms of nutrient criteria are defined and include: 1) causal and/or response variables expressed as numerical concentrations and/or mass quantities or loadings; 2) causal and/or response variables expressed as narrative statements with a translator mechanism to derive or calculate numerical concentrations and/or mass quantities or loadings; and 3) causal and/or response variables expressed as The causative variables may include phosphorus and/or narrative statements only. nitrogen and response variables may include chlorophyll a and turbidity.
+Mississippi may derive criteria based upon a reference condition approach, this approach has limitations in that it does not provide a definite link between nutrient concentrations and impairment.
 An effects-based approach may be more appropriate since derived values are neither under/over-protective.
 Cause/effect relationships between nutrients and impairments will be the primary approach with the reference-based approach utilized as a "fallback".
-This will be done for 1) lakes/reservoirs, 2) streams/rivers, and 3) coasts/estuaries.
-The schedule for development of nutrient criteria began in 2003 with sampling in the designated water body types.
-Currently, MDEQ continues with sample collection in estuaries and has begun the data analysis phase in lakes and rivers/streams.
-Data and information resulting from this process will be used to develop appropriate nutrient criteria for the state.
+This will be done for 1) lakes/reservoirs, 2) wadeable streams, 3) nonwadeable streams, 4) coasts/estuaries, and 5) delta waters.
+Currently, MDEQ continues with sample collection in support of an effects-based approach to nutrient criteria development.
+Some preliminary data analyses have been performed on the current data available.
+Recent data and information collected will be incorporated into upcoming analyses to determine appropriate and protective numeric nutrient criteria for Mississippi's waters.

-Description of MDEQ Fixed Sampling Networks
+Description of MDEQ Sampling Networks

 Monitoring information from multiple programs is needed to fully achieve a comprehensive understanding of water quality in Mississippi's surface waters.
-Both routine ambient and special project monitoring activities administered by MDEQ contribute information for the evaluation and assessment of water quality in Mississippi.
-While all of these monitoring efforts contribute information for use in the §305(b) Water Quality Assessment Report, the fixed station ambient monitoring networks serve as the foundation for the statewide water quality assessment process.
+Routine ambient, program support, and special project monitoring activities administered by MDEQ contribute information for the evaluation and assessment of water quality in Mississippi.
+While all of these monitoring efforts contribute information for use in the \$305(b) Water Quality Assessment Report, the ambient monitoring networks serve as the foundation for the statewide water quality assessment process.